 - Do the following:

 2b.
-Describe the kinds of computers or devices you imagine might be available when you are an adult.
+Describe what kinds of computers or devices you imagine might be available when you are an adult.

 - Do the following:

 3a.
-Explain to your counselor how text, sound, pictures, and videos are digitized for storage.
+Explain to your counselor how text, sound, and pictures are digitized for storage.

 3b.
 Describe the difference between lossy and lossless data compression, and give an example where each might be used.